adblockplus/web.adblockplus.org/pages/acceptable-ads.md

   </style>
 </head>

-{{ page-under-review[Page under review notice] This page is under review as management of the Acceptable Ads initiative has been transferred to the independent [Acceptable Ads Committee](https://acceptableads.org/). }}
-{: .alert }

 ## {{what-are-aa[heading] What are Acceptable Ads?}} {: #what-are-those }

 {{ what-are-aa-1 Acceptable Ads are ads that aren’t intrusive or annoying.
 They are respectful, don’t interfere with content, and are clearly labeled with the word “advertisement” or its equivalent.
-In order for an ad to be an “Acceptable Ad”, it must adhere to [standards](#criteria) that have been set forth by the [Acceptable Ads Committee](https://acceptableads.com/en/committee/). }}
+In order for an ad to be an “Acceptable Ad”, it must adhere to [standards](#criteria) that have been set forth by the [Acceptable Ads Committee](https://www.acceptableadscommittee.org/). }}

-{{ what-are-aa-2 Ads that abide by Acceptable Ads standards are placed on a allowlist.
+{{ what-are-aa-2 Ads that abide by the Acceptable Ads Standard are placed on an allowlist.
 The ads on the allowlist are then shown to ad-blocking users who allow Acceptable Ads. }}

-{{ what-are-aa-3 Most websites use advertising to make money, meaning that you can see these websites for free.
-However, many websites use too many annoying or intrusive ads to get your attention.
-Adblock Plus lets you choose to block ads, but we don’t believe websites should be punished. }}

-### {{ what-are-aa-wo[heading] What are Acceptable Ads without third-party tracking? }} {: #privacy-friendly-acceptable-ads }

-{{ what-are-aa-wo-1 Acceptable Ads without third-party tracking are ads that comply with the Acceptable Ads criteria and that do not allow third-party entities to track any of your browsing behavior.
-These are ads that comply with [Do Not Track](https://www.eff.org/dnt-policy){: title="Link to the Do Not Track Policy by EFF" }, and / or ads which are served by the domain which is wholly owned by the same company. }}
+{{ what-are-aa-3 Most websites rely on advertising to stay free.
+Adblock Plus blocks the intrusive ones by default — and gives you the choice to support sites you trust by trading a little bit of your attention for a small number of non-intrusive, clearly labeled ads. }}

 ### {{ what-is-aac[heading] What is the Acceptable Ads Committee? }} {: #committee }

-{{ what-is-aac-1 As <a href="https://adblockplus.org/blog/campdavid-nyc" title="{{ what-is-aac-1-1[tooltip] Link to blog post announcing the Acceptable Ads Committee }}">previously announced</a>, in 2017 eyeo / Adblock Plus transferred governance of the Acceptable Ads initiative to an independent group, the <a href="https://acceptableads.org/" title="{{ what-is-aac-1-2[tooltip] Link to the Acceptable Ads Committee website }}">Acceptable Ads Committee</a>.
-The Acceptable Ads Committee consists of interested parties from for-profit companies, industry experts and Internet users like you. }}
+{{ what-is-aac-1 The <a href="https://www.acceptableadscommittee.org/" title="{{ what-is-aac-1-2[tooltip] Link to the Acceptable Ads Committee website }}">Acceptable Ads Committee</a> consists of a diverse mix of online experts – from companies, non-profit organizations, etc. – interested in making better ad standards. }}

 ## {{ aa-criteria[heading] Acceptable Ads criteria }} {: #criteria }